Orbital-Knewbie/Knewbie/docs/UserGuide-Students.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 2.
 When logged in, you can access the settings page from the sidebar directly from your various classes or your dashboard.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 3.
 In the default settings page, you can make changes to your first name, last name, profile picture (avatar).
-Do remember to click on save.
+Click 'SAVE'.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 4.
 You can request for a new Knewbie ID in case it has been compromised.